Introduction to OCaml Programming

 # match (nice_div 5 2) with

-| Some i -> i + 7 (* i is bound to the result, 2 here *)
+| Some i -> i + 7 (* i is bound to what the Some wraps, 2 here *)

 | None -> failwith "This should never happen, we divided by 2";;